wisecode1/wisecode-studio/README.md

 🚀 **Wisecode Studio** is a cutting-edge software development company delivering high-quality digital solutions tailored to your business needs.

+We help startups, SMEs, and enterprises turn their ideas into scalable and user-friendly applications using modern technologies and agile development practices.

+---

+## 💡 Services We Offer

 We specialize in:

-- 🌐 Web Development (React, Next.js, Laravel)
+- 🌐 **Web Development**
+  React, Next.js, Laravel, and custom backend solutions

-- 📱 Mobile App Development (Flutter, React Native)
+- 📱 **Mobile App Development**
+  Flutter, React Native for cross-platform experiences

-- 🎨 UI/UX Design
+- 🎨 **UI/UX Design**
+  User-first design approach with modern tools and trends

-- ☁️ Cloud & DevOps Integration
+- ☁️ **Cloud & DevOps Integration**
+  AWS, GCP, Azure, CI/CD pipelines, and infrastructure automation

-- 🧠 AI & Automation Solutions
+- 🤖 **AI & Automation Solutions**
+  Custom AI integrations, process automation, and chatbot development

 ---